Early Dental Care

 Preventing Baby Bottle Tooth Decay

 Baby bottle mouth shows up as many areas of black decay across the child’s upper front teeth.
 Sometimes these teeth are decayed to the point the tooth is destroyed to the gum line leaving only the root.
-It’s OK to give your baby a bottle while they are awake (day or night) and swallowing well.
+Our infant dentists in Battle Ground recommend to give your baby a bottle while they are awake (day or night) and swallowing well.
 Just be sure the baby is put to sleep without a mouthful of milk by taking a few minutes to cuddle or perhaps change a diaper while they are awake to encourage swallowing before they drift off to sleep.
 Letting an infant nurse on demand at night or drink from a propped up bottle during the night is a perfect way to create baby-bottle mouth decay—a preventable dental problem of huge proportions for parent and child!

 Normally, the first tooth erupts between ages 6 to 12 months.
 The gums can be sore and tender which can cause the child to be occasionally irritable till about age three.
 Rubbing sore gums gently with a clean finger, the back of a cold spoon or a cold, wet cloth helps soothe the gums.
 Teething rings work well, but avoid teething biscuits—they contain sugar that is not good for baby teeth.